vsx23733/vsx23733/README.md

 ## Hi there 👋

+My name is Axel and I'm a AI developer interested in all things Python & Data Science!

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Unity & GAN SONIC Craft [SONIC-CRAFT], building a dynamic level generator for Sonic-like game in unity.
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
+- 🌱 I’m recently made an adaptation of the TOAD-GAN model for sonic game level generation.
+Check it out [here]
+- 📫 How to reach me: axelonobiono@gmail.com
 <!--
 **vsx23733/vsx23733** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.